DPhil in Architectural History

 Architectural history has been taught within the Department for many years.
 The subject is defined broadly to include the built and designed landscape, and aspects of interior design.
 The programme is designed to enable students, including mature students, to undertake individual research.
 Past students have studied for the intrinsic interest of the subject as well as in connection with careers in heritage management and conservation.

-The programme draws on considerable experience in providing advanced tuition in architectural history.
-It profits from the close links within the Department between the disciplines of architectural history, art history, design history, English local history and landscape archaeology.
-It also has links with other parts of the University, particularly the Faculty of History, the Department of the History of Art, and Kellogg College, amongst the Fellows of which is the concentration of architectural historians associated with the University.
+The DPhil programme draws on considerable experience in providing advanced tuition in architectural history.
+It profits from the close links within the department between the disciplines of architectural history, art history, English local history and landscape archaeology.
+It also has links with other parts of the University, particularly the Faculty of History, the Department of History of Art, and Kellogg College, amongst the fellows of which is the largest concentration of architectural historians associated with the University.

-Supervision on the DPhil programme is provided by specialist tutors from the Department and elsewhere in Oxford.
-In broad terms, supervision is possible in most areas of British architectural history (as defined above) from the middle ages to present, and some European topics.
-In terms of Great Britain, academic staff currently have particular research interests in ecclesiastical buildings; medieval castles, great houses and their landscapes; country houses; vernacular architecture; urban and institutional architecture, especially of London and Oxford, from 1660 to the present.
+In broad terms, supervision is possible in most areas of British architectural history from the middle ages to the present, and some European and American topics.
+In terms of Great Britain, academic staff currently have particular research interests in ecclesiastical buildings; country houses and their landscapes; architecture of the period 1880-1940; Gothic Revival; urban and institutional architecture, especially of London and Oxford, from 1660 to the present.

 All students studying for a master’s degree or DPhil must be a member of a college.
 Applicants may wish to note that the majority of students on part-time degree programmes are members of Kellogg College and most of the tutors and lecturers are Fellows of the College.
 Kellogg is dedicated to graduate part-time students and has developed a unique expertise in attending to the intellectual, social, IT and welfare needs of part-time, mature graduate students.
 The College is based a short distance from the Department on the Banbury Road.
-Applicants may, however, also wish to note that Lady Margaret Hall, St Catherine’s, St Cross, St Stephens House and Campion Hall have an interest in students on this programme.
+Applicants may, however, also wish to note that Wycliffe Hall, St Catherine’s College, Linacre College, Blackfriars and Campion Hall have an interest in students on this programme.